 def env = System.getenv()

 But (as my Yuck-faced Emoticon hints) that will not work.
-The reason why this does not work is that each build has its own environment which must be distinct from the environment that the Jenkins master process runs in, which is what the Java Runtime returns.
+The reason why this does not work is that each build has its own environment which must be distinct from the environment that the Jenkins controller process runs in, which is what the Java Runtime returns.

 So we need to get the environment of the build...